fostroll/junky/doc/README_DATASETS.md

 `ds.int_tensor_dtype` (`torch.dtype`): type for int tensors.

-Generally, you don't need to change those attribute directly.
+Generally, you don't need to change those attributes directly.

 Next attributes define the overlap processing.
 They allow only manual changing.